UQ-RCC/hpc-docs/guides/Bunya-User-Guide.md

   Set the keepalive interval to an appropriate value, such as 300 seconds (default might be 60)<br>
 - Other SSH Clients<br>
   Most SSH clients provide a keepalive or connection persistence setting.
 Consult your client's documentation and configure a keepalive interval of approximately 60 seconds to reduce the likelihood of idle connections being disconnected.

+#### VS Code and other IDEs

+VS Code must not be run on login nodes.
+Users who require VS Code for development or interactive work can use one of the following supported options:

+- The VS Code software module on a compute node
+- The VS Code app available through OnBunya.

 #### Note for those using MobaXTerm Software